Want to use your Apple Watch on a treadmill? Check out our guide on How Accurate is Apple Watch on Treadmill to know if it’s a good idea.

 Now that you know how accurate is apple watch on treadmill, let us see if there is a way to make it better.

-Even though there’s not much you can do with the hardware you are dealt with, you can still improve the accuracy of your Apple Watch when you use it on a treadmill.
+Even though there’s not much you can do with the hardware you are dealing with, you can still improve the accuracy of your Apple Watch when you use it on a treadmill.

 You can improve the accuracy of an Apple Watch by calibrating it.
 Calibrating an Apple Watch is the process of training it to make it more accurate to your walking and running pace.